 Within our BAME and LGBTQ+ Learner Communities

-The outbreak of the COVID-19 pandemic has placed an unprecedented mental health burden on students, evidencing higher levels of stress, anxiety and depression, with 83% expressing worsening of pre-existing mental health conditions with rises in isolation-induced loneliness (a recognised suicide risk).
+The outbreak of the COVID-19 pandemic in 2020 has placed an unprecedented mental health burden on students, evidencing higher levels of stress, anxiety and depression, with 83% expressing worsening of pre-existing mental health conditions with rises in isolation-induced loneliness (a recognised suicide risk).
 In addition to the presence of the pandemic, students with protected characteristics such as ethnicity (in particular BAME) and sexual/gender identity (LGBTQ+) are further impacted negatively with regard to student mental wellbeing and sense of belonging.

 An inclusive curriculum enhances the way students learn and academics teach, and promotes mental wellbeing.
 This project aims to build the capabilities of HEI staff to create inclusive curricula and learning communities that promote a sense of belonging and

 You can also explore the previous work of this cluster as part of the Evidence for Enhancement Theme.

 As part of this project, the collaborative cluster delivered a series of professional development events in 2021.
 These explored:

 - what aspects of the curricula can impact negatively on BAME and LGBTQ+ students' mental wellbeing?

 - what key issues should be considered when designing inclusive curricula to address the needs of students from BAME and LGBTQ+ student communities to ensure their mental wellbeing?